 - 3. Complaint processes.
 A BDR Agency, or where applicable a health care entity, may submit any necessary summary of changes to its complaint processes to OHIC pursuant to which the BDR Agency, or health care entity, will not be held to the regulatory requirement of a 30-day resolution of each complaint, provided the BDR Agency, or the health care entity, establishes a reasonable process and timeframe for resolution of consumer and provider complaints with a focus on prioritizing resolution of telemedicine and COVID-19 related issues that have the potential to more immediately impact the delivery of all urgent and emergent needed care. - 4.
 [Intentionally left blank] - 5.
 Benefit determination review requirements.
-Through the earlier of May 31, 2021 (or an extension or shortening of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, all health care entities and their certified BDR Agencies shall: - a.
-Suspend prior authorization requirements for the following in-network services: in-patient facilities, long term care facilities, in-patient rehabilitation, skilled nursing facility, and telemedicine;
+Through June 10, 2021, all health care entities and their certified BDR Agencies shall: - a.
+Suspend prior authorization requirements for the following in-network services: in-patient facilities, long term care facilities, in-patient rehabilitation, skilled nursing facility, and telemedicine; - b.
+Suspend all non-administrative benefit determination reviews, including prior

-- b.
-Suspend all non-administrative benefit determination reviews, including prior authorization, for all in-network behavioral health services; - c.
+- authorization, for all in-network behavioral health services; - c.
 Suspend prior authorization requirements for all in-network non-pharmacy COVID-19 related diagnostic and treatment services; - d.
 Suspend prior authorization requirements for in-patient COVID-19 related treatment in out-of-network facilities; - e.
 Not replace suspended prior authorization requirements with new retrospective review requirements; - f.
 [Intentionally left bank] - g.
 Revise pharmacy benefit management practices to expedite the approval of needed medications and to reduce the administrative burden on prescribers; and - h.
 Ensure that any patient or provider that received authorization prior to May 31, 2021 for a service that was delayed due to the pandemic shall be given a reasonable time extension of that approval.